 How Can I Settle a Bunny (Or Bunnies) In a New Environment?

 Rabbits can be very flighty creatures, so entering a new environment can be very scary for them.
 This can make introductions difficult at times.
 Rabbits are prey animals, so all their instincts are geared toward running away and staying safe from anything that might want to eat them.
 The result is a pet that needs a lot of patience and a quiet introduction to your home.
 Remember that rabbits are not a good pet for young kids, and you must be prepared for a lot of extra introduction work if you have other pets.

 The first step is patience.
 It will take him some time to explore and adjust to the new place.
 Until he's assured himself that there is no danger in the home, he won't be entirely comfortable.
 There are a few things you can do to help with this process.

-Put the Rabbit's Cage in Its Permanent Location
+1. Put the Rabbit's Cage in Its Permanent Location

 Rabbits make great house pets, but the introduction has to be slow.
 When you first bring the rabbit into the home, set his cage or carrier down in a quiet corner.
-Ideally, you'll have a comfortable cage that either has solid sides, or have it set in a room with very little activity.
+Ideally, you'll have a comfortable cage that has solid sides or have it set in a room with very little activity.
 Even if you plan to have a free-roaming house rabbit, you still need to provide a cage.
-This is the rabbit's safe place, and the place he will go whenever you can't directly supervise his movements.
+This is the rabbit's safe place, and it's the place he will go whenever you can't directly supervise his movements.